huzr2018/orderby_SQLi/README.md

-Kohana/koseven allows SQL Injection via the order_by() parameter.
+Kohana/koseven 3.3.x has SQL Injection when the order_by() parameter can be controlled.

 In some website, developers use dynamic sort operation like Member.php